 Chalk Talks: Chalk Talks, to be completed within the first three months of the program in consultation with the home department and the Internal Subject Matter Expert (ISME), will consist of a one-hour presentation by the mentee to experienced researchers to gain feedback on Specific Aims to strengthen proposal development.

-Internal Consultation: Internal Subject Matter Experts (ISMEs), to be selected by mentees, departments, and coaches, will counsel mentees on research plans, help them mentees prepare and present Chalk Talks, and provide feedback and guidance on grant proposal drafts.
+Internal Consultation: Internal Subject Matter Experts (ISMEs), to be selected by mentees, departments, and coaches will be paid to counsel mentees on research plans, help mentees prepare and present Chalk Talks, and provide feedback and guidance on grant proposal drafts.

 External Review: External Subject Matter Experts (ESMEs) will be recruited and paid to provide an NIH-style critique on the final draft of mentees’ proposals at least six-weeks before the grant application deadline.